-Classic question: "Are the heathen really lost?"
+Classic question: "Are the heathen eternally lost?"

 How will God judge those who never hear the Gospel?